mosakrm0/ark-os/README.md

     -append "console=ttyS0 quiet rdinit=/init" \
     -nographic
 ```

+use ark-down to shut it down
+use CTRL-A + X to exit qemu

 The script compiles the kernel, builds Noah, assembles the rootfs, and start the OS in qemu VM, all in one step.